StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/views/delete-a-custom-view.md

 # Delete a Custom View

-This topic provides step-by-step instructions for deleting a custom [view](create-a-custom-view.md) in TheHive.
+Delete a custom [view](about-views.md) from TheHive when it's no longer needed.

 !!! note "Default view"
     You can't delete the *Default* view.